Highway-Rail Grade Crossing and Trespasser Safety Awareness

 - CSX works to improve highway-rail grade crossings equipped with passive warning signs, with a program to clear-cut trees and vegetation to give motorists a better view as they approach the tracks.

 - CSX was the first railroad in the United States to adopt a system-wide highway-rail grade crossing emergency notification sign program.
-These signs provide a means by which the public may report malfunctioning warning signals, vehicles stalled on the tracks or any other emergency situation.
+These Emergency Notification System signs, now required by federal law, provide a means by which the public may report malfunctioning warning signals, vehicles stalled on the tracks or any other emergency situation.